algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  When we have all of these conversions types in Go we can make the same to convert the C++ types into F# types.

-This is the command line to generate the DLL file we will use in the F# project.
+This is the command line to generate the DLL file we will use in the F# |.
  ```
  clang++  -shared -o <name_for_dll_file>.dll <name_of_cpp_file>.cpp
  ```